invrainbow/codeperfect/docs/docs/getting-started.md

 :::info

 The first time you run it, you may get an "Unidentified developer" warning.
 If this happens, right click CodePerfect.app and click Open, then press Open again.
 You'll only need to do this once.

 :::

+### Linux

+Linux support is coming soon!

 ## Install Go

 CodePerfect requires Go version 1.13+.
 Preferred ways of installing Go are using the [official installer](https://go.dev/dl/) for your platform, or using a package manager of your choice, such as [brew](https://formulae.brew.sh/formula/go), [choco](https://community.chocolatey.org/packages/golang), or [apt](https://github.com/golang/go/wiki/Ubuntu#using-ppa).

 ## Find your Go installation

-CodePerfect essentially uses whatever `go` binary is returned by running `which go` in bash on macOS/Linux and `where go` in cmd on Windows.
+CodePerfect essentially uses whatever `go` binary is returned by running `which go` in bash on macOS and `where go` in cmd on Windows.
 More practically, if you can run `go version` successfully in a terminal, CodePerfect will know how to find it.
 The way to set this up is to make sure the `go` binary is in your `PATH`.

 Below are some notes for some of the common ways that people install Go: